adambielski/CapsNet-pytorch/README.md

 ## Visualizations

-We can visualize visualizations of digit reconstructions from DigitCaps (e.g. Figure 3 in the paper)
+We can create visualizations of digit reconstructions from DigitCaps (e.g. Figure 3 in the paper)

 ![Reconstructions](images/reconstructions.png)